Sloppyan/SOLAMI/README.md

 ## License and Usage Notices
-In this repository, we provide code for raw data preprocessing, multimodal data synthesis, SOLAMI model training, model evaluation, VR Unity client and server code for community reference.
+**Open Source Content and Influencing Factors**: In this repository, we provide code for raw data preprocessing, multimodal data synthesis, SOLAMI model training, model evaluation, VR Unity client and server code for community reference.
 Considering that we used some company internal data to train the models in the original paper, we are not open-sourcing the raw data and trained models.
-Users can use their own collected data to train their deployable models on advanced end-to-end multimodal models.
+Users can use their own collected data to train their deployable models on advanced end-to-end multimodal models ([GLM-4-Voice](https://github.com/THUDM/GLM-4-Voice), [Qwen2.5-Omni](https://github.com/QwenLM/Qwen2.5-Omni), etc).
+In our VR engineering implementation, we use the company's intranet for forwarding, file reading and writing strategies to achieve communication between client and server.
+You can design your front-end and back-end strategies according to your infra.
+We are eager to open-source a universal version to everyone, but considering our limited time and organizational changes, our current code is still relatively rough.
+We ask for the community's understanding.

 **Usage and License Notices**: This project utilizes certain datasets, 3D assets, and checkpoints that are subject to their respective original licenses.
 Users must comply with all terms and conditions of these original licenses, including but not limited to the [OpenAI Terms of Use](https://openai.com/policies/terms-of-use) for generating synthetic data scripts, [Llama community license](https://ai.meta.com/llama/license/) for foundation language models, [SMPL-X](https://smpl-x.is.tue.mpg.de/) for original motion format, and [HumanML3D](https://github.com/EricGuo5513/HumanML3D), [Inter-X](https://github.com/liangxuy/Inter-X), [DLP-MoCap](https://digital-life-project.com/), [AnyInstruct](https://huggingface.co/datasets/fnlp/AnyInstruct), [CommonVoice](https://commonvoice.mozilla.org/) for data generation and model training.
 This project does not impose any additional constraints beyond those stipulated in the original licenses.
 Furthermore, users are reminded to ensure that their use of the dataset and checkpoints is in compliance with all applicable laws and regulations.